Lares Trek + Short Inca Trail To Machu Picchu 4 Days - Orange Nation Peru

 You can upgrade to the Vistadome Train for the same times, 2:55 pm or 3:20 pm, 4:22 pm, or 4:43 pm.
 The cost is $57 USD.

-Early trains can be organized by request and it has to be done by booking time.
+Early trains can be organized by request and it has to be done at the time of booking.

-The Huayna Picchu Mountain Hike depends on availability let us know at booking time
+The Huayna Picchu Mountain Hike is subject to availability.
+Please let us know at the time of booking.

 Prices